5 Things Nobody Tells You about Shower & Tub Wall Panels

 Myth #1 – Grout free panels must be professionally installed

 This is a half-truth if there ever was one!
-While it’s best to have standard acrylic shower and tub wall panels professionally installed (the reason is this material can expand and contract after it’s cut and the black butyl tape installation adhesive is a pain to work with) there are 4 other systems I’ll outline below which are DIY friendly and can be cut and drilled with common woodworking tools you likely own already:
+I’ll tell you it’s best to have acrylic shower and tub wall panels professionally installed.
+The reason is this material can expand and contract after it’s cut and the black butyl tape installation adhesive is a pain to work with.
+However, there are 4 other systems I’ll outline below which are DIY friendly and can be cut and drilled with common woodworking tools you own already:

-• Solid surface walls – Although they are the thickest at 3/8” they are not tough to cut and are available with a large array of accessories (shower seats, recessed niches, leg stands for shaving and grab bars to name a few) and come in 51 different colors and 4 patterns.
+• Solid surface walls – Although they are the thickest at 3/8” they’re not tough to cut and are available with a large array of accessories (shower seats, recessed niches, leg stands for shaving and grab bars to name a few).
+They come in 51 different colors and 4 patterns.
+The biggest challenge with solid surface walls is you’ll need to eat your Wheaties (and bring along a friend) – because these panels are HEAVY!
+A 60″ x 96″ back wall panel will weigh about 120 lbs.

 • Slick high gloss wall panels – Offering the look of back painted glass (without the cost) these panels are popular for those wanting a sleek contemporary Euro style bathroom.
-The come in 7 colors and they add as much drama to your bathroom as your 15-year-old daughter!
+The come in 7 colors and they add as much drama to your bathroom as your 15-year-old daughter does to your household!

 Myth #2 – The only panels worth using is a “one piece” system

 While it is true you can buy (and home builders often use) cheap fiberglass one piece shower and tub surrounds, in-home remodeling companies who sell “one piece” acrylic shower and tub panels systems are frequently deluding the general public.
 Their “one piece”system is not one piece at all.
 It includes trim pieces around shower and tub surrounds.
 The other problem with these so-called “one piece” systems is if your shower/tub is not square (which most aren’t) the caulk joints around the one piece section will be inconsistent and start growing around the edges.

 Myth #3 – Thickness matters